tfeb/tfeb-lisp-hax/README.md

 ### Notes
 As mentioned above, a lot of the interface is trying to mirror the standard readtable interface, which is why it's a bit ugly.

-I've talked about things 'being an error' above: in fact in most (I hope all) cases suitable conditions are signaled
+I've talked about things 'being an error' above: in fact in most (I hope all) cases suitable conditions are signalled.

+When `*read-suppress*` is true, then reading a special string will still call its handlers: this is necessary because the handlers can absorb arbitrary characters from the stream.
+But the results of the handlers are simply ignored and no string is built.
+An alternative would simply be not to call the handlers and assume they are well-behaved, but I decided not to do that.
+User-defined handlers should, if need be, notice `*read-suppress*`and behave appropriately, for instance by not building a big list of characters to return when reading is suppressed.

 Stringtables are intended to provide a way of reading literal strings with some slightly convenient syntax[^12]: it is *not* a system for, for instance, doing some syntactically-nicer or more extensible version of what `format` does.
 There are other things which do that, I'm sure.